-Gas There is no gas supply to the property.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 A mains supply of water is laid on to the property.
-The main stop-cock is located within a hall cupboard, where a pvc rising main is evident.
-The plumbing system comprises copper supply pipes and pvc wastepipes.
-There is a plastic cold water tank and small feeder tank located within a cupboard off one of the upper floor bedrooms.
-The bathroom, re-fitted around 2015, is equipped with white three piece sanitary fittings.
-The shower room is equipped with white three piece sanitary fittings, and an electric instantaneous shower unit.
-Areas below the bath and shower cubicle were unseen.
+The main stop-cock and rising main were unseen and their location should be ascertained by further investigation.
+The plumbing system, where seen, comprises copper supply pipes and PVC waste pipes.
+There is no requirement for a cold water storage tank within the property.
+The bathroom is equipped with white four piece sanitary fittings, including a jacuzzi bath.
+The operation of the jacuzzi was not tested or checked.
+The en-suite shower-room, formed in 2021, is equipped with white sanitary fittings, and integrated shower cubicle with electric instantaneous shower unit.
+Areas below the bath and showers were unseen.
 Leakage can often occur around sanitary fittings causing deterioration to concealed areas which may only become apparent once the fittings are removed.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is provided by an oil-fired central heating system.
-A free-standing "Warmflow" condensing boiler located within a store at the rear of the garage, supplies pressed steel radiators throughout the main accommodation, most of which are individually thermostatically controlled.
-The vendor advised that the boiler was replaced in 2013, and that the heating system was last serviced in December, 2022.
-There is a steel oil storage tank located within the outbuilding at the rear of the property.
-Hot water is also provided by the central heating boiler, with electric immersion back-up.
-A foam insulated copper hot water cylinder is located within a cupboard off one of the upper floor bedrooms.
+Space heating is provided by a gas fired central heating system.
+A wall mounted "Ideal" condensing combi boiler located in the kitchen, supplies individually thermostatically controlled pressed steel radiators throughout the main accommodation.
+The vendors advised that the heating system, to include the boiler, was replaced in 2022.
+Hot water is also provided directly from the central heating boiler, with no requirement for a hot water storage cylinder within the property.